mikhirev/make_pcre/README.md

 `pcre_find` also provides ability to set named variables to matched substrings.
-It can be useful if you want to preserve captured value after another matching function called or if your pattern is quiet complicated, and it is difficult to handle substring numbers.
+It can be useful if you want to preserve captured value after another matching function called or if your pattern is quite complicated, and it is difficult to handle substring numbers.

 In PCRE, a subpattern can be named in one of three ways: `(?<name>...)`